ilmenit/RastaConverter/BUILD.md

 out/build/<preset>/<config>/
 ```

-Windows executable: `rasta.exe`
+Windows executable: `RastaConverter.exe`

 Linux/macOS executable: `rasta`

 ## Runtime deployment and assets

-- On Windows, the build copies only the primary runtime DLLs by default: `SDL2.dll`, `SDL2_ttf.dll`, and `FreeImage.dll`, along with the executable `rasta.exe`.
+- On Windows, the build copies only the primary runtime DLLs by default: `SDL2.dll`, `SDL2_ttf.dll`, and `FreeImage.dll`, along with the executable `RastaConverter.exe`.
 - To copy all dependency DLLs resolved by the linker (for example when using vcpkg and you want a self-contained folder), pass:

 ```